Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 jambed in and scantily fed.

-They are feeling the war of mental
+They are feeling the want of mental

-occupation rems to me.
+occupation seems to me.

 I seem to be very lovesick indeed

-just now, my mind, floats back
+just now, my mind floats back

-to it and us many problems as
+to it and its many problems as

 soon as I take my mind off my